 2. Not drawing boundaries

-Human beings need boundaries and we need to learn them in order grow with the society.
+Human beings need boundaries and we need to learn them in order to grow with society.
 The same goes for children.

 In order to have a greater chance of moulding them into mindful, cooperative, responsible individuals, parents need to draw boundaries for them, to teach them right from wrong.